mcglow2/guides/source/hpc/Access/index.md

   content: "How to transfer files or data to the HPC Cluster."
   link: "0040_xfer.html"

-- header: "{fas}`book;pst-color-primary` 05 Running jobs using OnDemand or Slurm"
+- header: "{fas}`book;pst-color-primary` 05 Running your software"
-  content: "Explaination of how to run software on the HPC cluster."
+  content: "Explaination of how to run software on the HPC cluster using OnDemand or Slurm."
   link: "0045_brief_slurm.html"

 - header: "{fas}`book;pst-color-primary` 06 Modules"